NeuroPace

 PolyRemedy offers integrated wound management systems designed to increase consistency by extending wound care expertise to the point of care.
 The PolyRemedy Personalized Woundcare System (PWS) enables clinicians to document care through easy-to-use, web-based assessment tools and order personalized wound dressings, while also providing critical and unprecedented visibility into wound care data.
 It was founded in 2004 and is headquartered in Concord, Massachusetts.

-EKOS Corporation is a pioneering company focused on the clinical application of ultrasound accelerated thrombolysis for the treatment of vascular thrombosis.
-Since its inception in 2005, EKOS has developed innovative technologies, including the EkoSonic Endovascular System, which utilizes microsonic technologies for the controlled and selective infusion of fluids specified by physicians.
-This system is employed by interventional radiologists, cardiologists, and vascular surgeons at leading medical institutions worldwide, enabling faster, safer, and more complete dissolution of thrombus, thereby enhancing patient outcomes in vascular care.
+EKOS Corporation is a pioneering developer of ultrasound accelerated thrombolysis, specializing in the treatment of vascular thrombosis.
+Since its inception in 2005, the company has introduced the EkoSonic Endovascular System, which is utilized by interventional radiologists, cardiologists, and vascular surgeons at leading medical institutions globally.
+This innovative system facilitates faster, safer, and more complete dissolution of thrombus through controlled and selective infusion of physician-specified fluids, significantly enhancing the efficacy of thrombolytic therapies.

-Aesthera is a California-based company dedicated to transforming the realm of high technology aesthetics through innovative therapies.
-Founded by a skilled team with extensive experience in laser research and development, Aesthera has established strong connections within the medical community and has successfully penetrated global markets for medical devices.
-The company specializes in light-based aesthetic treatments, notably through its breakthrough Photopneumatic Therapy (PPx), which offers a range of firsts for both physicians and patients.
-This includes painless treatments that do not require pre-treatments, the ability to treat legs and backs in under twenty minutes, and hygienic procedures that are significantly safer and more effective than traditional methods.
-Aesthera's advancements aim to enhance the quality of aesthetic care while prioritizing patient comfort and safety.
+Aesthera is a California-based company dedicated to advancing high technology aesthetics through its innovative light-based treatment systems.
+Founded by a team with extensive experience in laser research and development, as well as strong ties to the medical community, Aesthera is known for its pioneering Photopneumatic Therapy (PPx).
+This groundbreaking therapy offers a range of firsts in the aesthetic treatment field, including painless procedures, no need for pre-treatments, and the ability to treat areas such as legs and backs in under twenty minutes.
+The company emphasizes safety and efficacy, providing hygienic treatments that are significantly safer and highly effective for both physicians and patients.

 Insulet Corporation, established in 2000, specializes in the development, manufacturing, and sale of insulin delivery systems for individuals with insulin-dependent diabetes.
 Its flagship product, the Omnipod System, comprises a self-adhesive, disposable, and tubeless device worn on the body for up to three days, along with a wireless, handheld personal diabetes manager.
 The company primarily sells its products through independent distributors, pharmacies, and directly to patients, with a presence in the United States, Canada, Europe, and the Middle East.
 Insulet's mission is to enhance the lives of people with diabetes by providing a user-friendly, pain-free, and automated insulin delivery solution.

-Aesthera is a California-based company dedicated to transforming the realm of high technology aesthetics through innovative therapies.
-Founded by a skilled team with extensive experience in laser research and development, Aesthera has established strong connections within the medical community and has successfully penetrated global markets for medical devices.
-The company specializes in light-based aesthetic treatments, notably through its breakthrough Photopneumatic Therapy (PPx), which offers a range of firsts for both physicians and patients.
-This includes painless treatments that do not require pre-treatments, the ability to treat legs and backs in under twenty minutes, and hygienic procedures that are significantly safer and more effective than traditional methods.
-Aesthera's advancements aim to enhance the quality of aesthetic care while prioritizing patient comfort and safety.
+Aesthera is a California-based company dedicated to advancing high technology aesthetics through its innovative light-based treatment systems.
+Founded by a team with extensive experience in laser research and development, as well as strong ties to the medical community, Aesthera is known for its pioneering Photopneumatic Therapy (PPx).
+This groundbreaking therapy offers a range of firsts in the aesthetic treatment field, including painless procedures, no need for pre-treatments, and the ability to treat areas such as legs and backs in under twenty minutes.
+The company emphasizes safety and efficacy, providing hygienic treatments that are significantly safer and highly effective for both physicians and patients.

 Pulmonx Corporation is a medical technology company specializing in minimally invasive solutions for the diagnosis and treatment of chronic obstructive pulmonary disease (COPD), particularly severe emphysema.
 Its primary offerings include the Zephyr Endobronchial Valve, designed for patients with hyperinflation due to emphysema, as well as the Chartis Pulmonary Assessment System, which assesses collateral ventilation, and the StratX Lung Analysis Platform, a cloud-based service that analyzes computed tomography data to identify suitable treatment areas.
 Pulmonx aims to improve the quality of life for patients who remain symptomatic despite medical management and may not be candidates for surgical interventions.
 The company has received FDA pre-market approval for the Zephyr Valve and has established a global presence, serving markets in the United States, Europe, the Middle East, Africa, and the Asia-Pacific region.
 Founded in 1995 and headquartered in Redwood City, California, Pulmonx has become a leader in interventional procedures for COPD, supported by extensive clinical evidence demonstrating the effectiveness of its technologies.